-Students and member of the community fight against the temporary ban of To Kill a Mockingbird and The Adventures of Huckleberry Finn in the Accomack County Public School District.
+Students and members of the community fight against the temporary ban of To Kill a Mockingbird and The Adventures of Huckleberry Finn in the Accomack County Public School District.

-Both of these books were pulled down after mother Marie Rothstein-Williams complained about the racial and offensive material in both these books.
+Both of these books were pulled down after mother Marie Rothstein-Williams complained about the racial and offensive material.
 Her biracial son’s discomfort prompted this move on her part.
 However, not all agree with her views.

 A group of Accomack County residents formed outside the courthouse to protest the ban.
 One such protester and parent, Charles Knitter, helped to organize the meeting.
 He read a chapter of To Kill a Mockingbird at the protest to fight censorship.